torvalds/linux/Documentation/filesystems/fsverity.rst

 ---------------------------

 The FS_IOC_READ_VERITY_METADATA ioctl reads verity metadata from a verity file.
-This ioctl is available since Linux v5.12.
+This ioctl is available since GNU/Linux v5.12.

 This ioctl is useful for cases where the verity verification should be performed somewhere other than the currently running kernel.